mj-alliance/aging-report-docs/EULA.md

 By using the Aging Report application ("the App"), you agree to be bound by this End-User License Agreement ("Agreement").

 ## 2. License Grant
-Alliance Legal Systems Corp. grants you a non-exclusive, non-transferable license to use the App for internal business purposes related to accounts receivable management and financial reporting.
+Alliance Legal Solutions, LLC grants you a non-exclusive, non-transferable license to use the App for internal business purposes related to accounts receivable management and financial reporting.

 ## 3. Permitted Use
 The App may be used to: